mlangstrof/mlangstrof.github.io/content/en/wine/ai-sommelier/index.md

 Save it as a .txt file so I can use it for wine pairing lookups later.
 ```

-ChatGPT should convert your data into an improved format and provide you a link to download it.
+ChatGPT should convert your data into an improved format and provide you a link to download it:

 ![data conversion](images/data_conversion.PNG "500px")